 Federal law establishes a baseline national standard regarding individuals’ eligibility to acquire and possess firearms.
 Under federal law, people are generally prohibited from purchasing or possessing firearms if they have been convicted of a felony or some domestic violence misdemeanors, or if they are subject to certain court orders related to domestic violence or a serious mental condition.
 However, federal law merely provides a floor, and has notable gaps that allow individuals who have demonstrated significant risk factors for violence or self-harm to legally acquire and possess guns.

-Washington generally prohibits a person from owning, possessing, or having in their control any firearm if the person:1
+Washington generally prohibits a person from owning, accessing, or having in their custody, control, or possession, or receiving, any firearm if the person:1

 - Has been convicted or found not guilty by reason of insanity of a felony;2